matfish2/vue-pagination-2/README.md

 # Vue Pagination 2

-> Breaking change on version 1.5.0: Due to a growing number of options, many of the optional props moved into a dedicated `options` object

 [Click here](https://jsfiddle.net/matfish2/c9wp2k63) to see it in action.

-Note: This package is for use with Vuejs 2.
-For version 1 please use [v-pagination](https://www.npmjs.com/package/v-pagination) instead.

 Simple, generic and non-intrusive pagination component for Vue.js version 2.